 It was with great shock and sadness that the FalconGuides staff learned of the sudden, tragic loss of Falcon co-founder Mike Sample, who died after a stabbing at his Billings, Mont., office on June 19.
-A passionate outdoor photographer, Sample launched Falcon with Bill Schneider in 1979 when they decided to launch their own line of outdoor guides.
+A passionate outdoor photographer, Sample launched Falcon with Bill Schneider in 1979 when they decided to create their own line of outdoor guides.
 Over the years, Falcon went on to become the premier publisher of outdoor recreations titles.
 Sample was widely known for his philanthropy, serving as vice president of the Sample Foundation, his family’s private foundation that grants money to non-profit organizations in the areas of health, social welfare, and services for underserved populations.

 “Mike was attuned to the needs of others, and everyone who worked with him at Falcon felt supported by him personally and professionally,” said Falcon’s director of outdoor sales, Max Phelps, who worked with Sample in Falcon’s Helena, Mont., office in the nineties.
 “That Mike is now gone, in this way, is upsetting beyond words.”